 Yes, anyone can host their own site.
 However, hosting your site won’t save you money, but it can give you more control.
 Hosting your own site can, however, take a lot of time and effort that you could be dedicated to your small business.

 What Do I Need To Host A Site?

-Hosting a website by yourself would require a server that has to be constantly running, a static IP address, and regular hardware maintenance.
+To host a site, you need a server that has to be constantly running, a static IP address, and regular hardware maintenance.